nginxinc/kubernetes-ingress/docs/content/installation/nic-images/use-aws-image.md

 {{< important >}}Associating your AWS EKS cluster with an OIDC provider is a prerequisite for creating your IAM service account.{{< /important >}}

 ## Use eksctl
+{{< note >}}Make sure you have an operational EKS cluster and that the namespace for your NGINX Ingress Controller is set up.
+If you don't have an EKS cluster yet, you'll need to create one.{{< /note >}}

 {{<tabs name="install-aws">}}
 {{%tab name="manifests"%}}

-Make sure you have an operational EKS cluster and that the namespace for your NGINX Ingress Controller is set up.
-If you don't have an EKS cluster yet, you'll need to create one.

 1. Associate your EKS cluster with an OIDC IAM provider.
 Use your specific `--cluster <name`> and `--region <region>` values.